DigitalWaters-fi/community/how-tos/introduction_to_bash/bash-tutorial.md

-# bash for file management
+# Bash for file management
 ## Objectives:
 In reproducible scientific computing, the goal is to permit someone to recreate our scientific workflows step by step.
 This tutorial will help you to build reproducible scientific workflows by teaching you to interact with your computer using text commands, instead of your mouse and graphical user interfaces.
 These text commands represent a record of what software was used, what operations were run, and on what data that is *automatable*, or capable of running without human interaction.

 By the end of this tutorial you will be able to:
-1. Define terminal, shell, and bash; and explain why we use them for scientific computing.
+1. Define terminal, shell, and Bash; and explain why we use them for scientific computing.
 2. Open a terminal window on the DIWA DataLab.
 3. Identify text-based file paths to documents on your computer.
 4. Interpret file path structure of documents/data on online geodatabases.
-5. Run bash commands to navigate files on your computer.
+5. Run Bash commands to navigate files on your computer.

-Please see the companion file "bash-cheat-sheet.md" to keep track of these common commands.
+Please see the companion file "Bash-cheat-sheet.md" to keep track of these common commands.

 ## Part 1: The language of computers
 First, some definitions.
 * **Terminal**: A terminal is an input/output device or software interface that allows a user to communicate with an operating system or remote computer using typed commands rather than graphical controls.
 In the DIWA DataLab, when we open a **terminal**, we open a window based-interface to type commands that emmulate common interactions you have with your computer using a mouse.
 * **Shell**: The word shell in this context has two meanings.
 First, and most commonly used, the shell is the language that you type in the terminal.
 It is the program that interprets commands to your computer.
 Just to make things confusing, shell also refers to a specific type of shell (this would be similar to someone naming a car brand "Car").
 If you have a Windows operating system, your shell is called *CMD*.
-If you have a Mac or Linux operating system, your shell is called "bash."
-Our DIWA DataLab has a Linux operating system, so we will learn commands to the bash shell.
+If you have a Mac or Linux operating system, your shell is called "Bash."
+Our DIWA DataLab has a Linux operating system, so we will learn commands to the Bash shell.
 * **CLI (Command Line Interface)**: On your laptop or PC, there are two ways to interact with your shell.
 If you are typing commands in to the terminal using your keyboard, you are interacting with your shell's CLI.
 * **GUI (Graphical User Interface)**: The other way to interact with your shell involves a lot more use of your computer's mouse.
 If you are navigating files and running software by pointing and clicking on graphic icons displayed on your screen, you are using your shell's GUI (note GUI is pronounced like the English word "gooey")